derek-haworth/Bootcamp-Exercises/README.md

 # Bootcamp-Exercises

-## Various Exercises from Northwestern Coding Bootcamp
+## Exercises from Northwestern Coding Bootcamp

 #### View them live by clicking any of the links below